okok60409-netizen/Gaza-aid/replit.md

 4. No server-side data persistence for charity information currently

 ### User Interaction Flow
-1. Users browse categories and charities through the single-page interface
+1. Users browse charities through the single-page interface
-2. Category selection triggers smooth scrolling and filtering
+2. Direct access to donation section with all verified charities
 3. Donation actions open external charity websites in new tabs
 4. All interactions are client-side with no backend API calls